-Examines significant writings in world literature from the ancients through the Renaissance.
-Emphasizes careful readings and understanding of the works and their cultural backgrounds.
+Examines significant writings in world literature from the ancients to the seventeenth century.
+It emphasizes active reading and understanding of the works and their cultural backgrounds.~~This is a statewide Guaranteed Transfer course in the GT-AH2 category.
 (Contact hours - 45)